josharian/compilecmp/readme.md

 Some compiler outputs are always the same, like the generated code, object files, and binaries.

 Others require multiple runs to measure accurately, such as allocations and CPU time.
 The `-n` flag lets you run multiple iterations.
+(Without `-n`, compilecmp does not report any data on allocations or CPU time.)

 ```
 $ compilecmp -n 5  # run five iterations